The best wireless surround sound systems, tested and reviewed

 Many people may assume that any wireless surround sound system they purchase will work great out of the box with any TV, game console, or other devices they have.
 But, unfortunately, to get everything possible out of your other electronics, you may need to make sure that your home theater sound system has the highest level of HDMI connection, which the Sony HT-A7000 has.
 Its two HDMI 2.1 passthrough inputs and HDMI 2.1 eARC output support 8K video at 60Hz, 4K at 120Hz, and Dolby Vision HDR, which makes it perfectly suited for the highest-resolution video and audio.

 More invested in the Samsung ecosystem but equally obsessed with high-definition video as you are with immersive audio?
-You can get a similar setup, with the surrounds and subwoofer, that plays nicely with a new Q-Series TV when you invest in the similarly $1K+ 11.1.4-channel Samsung HW-Q990B.
+Scroll back up to our thoughts on a similar setup (the Samsung HW-990D) that plays nicely with a new Q-Series TV.

 Best budget multiroom-compatible setup: Denon Home Wireless 5.1 Home Theater System